 How to Improve ROI on Cloud Tool Adoption

-Project managers, these days, are in a serious dilemma: their companies spend billions of dollars annually on licensing CRMs and other cloud tools that their employees do not use.
+Project managers and leadership often find themselves facing a serious dilemma: their companies spend billions of dollars annually on licensing CRMs and other cloud tools that their employees do not use.

 Worse still, 49% of projects fail due to slow or no CRM adoption.
 That means low adoption not only wastes the investment made in these technologies, but also actively contributes to losses.